Luke 4

 Comments Luke 4:39

-The complete message about this case comes from all three gospels.
+The complete message about this case is found in all three Gospels.
 In Luke, it says, “and He stood over her, and rebuked the fever; and the fever left her”; in Matthew, it says, “and He touched her hand and the fever left her”; in Mark, it says, “and having come near, He raised her up, having laid hold of her hand, and the fever left her.”
 The entire message has been given in this case.
-The Lord stood over her, touched her hand, rebuked the fever, and, at the same time, raised her up, and the fever left her suddenly.
+The Lord Jesus stood over her, touched her hand, rebuked the fever, and, at the same time, raised her up, and the fever left her suddenly.

 And when the sun was setting, all that had any sick with various diseases brought them to Him ; and He laid His hands on every one of them and healed them.